elmerlabe/digital-clock-relay/README.md

-# digital-clock
+# digital-clock-relay
-This is a syncronized digital clock using rasberry pi 2 model b.
-This is intended for our offices, production area or anywhere inside the building.
+This is a syncronized digital clock using rasberry pi 2 model and relay circuit.
+The lights will automatically turn off during non working time.
+It is intended for our offices, production area or anywhere inside the building.

-### install nodejs
+### install nodejs in raspberry pi
 > sudo apt-get update

 > sudo apt-get dist-upgrade